junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

 ## Instructions on Applying Pre-trained Models
 ### Step 1
-Create the following directories.
-Then, place the pretrained models into the corresponding directories:
+Create the directories shown below.
+After that, put the pretrained models in the corresponding directories:
 ```bash
 IXI/TransMorph/------
             experiments/TransMorph_ncc_1_diffusion_1/